ast-grep/ast-grep.github.io/website/guide/api-usage/js-api.md

 ### Callback Function and Termination

 The `callback` function is called for every file that have nodes that match the rule.
-The callback function is a standard node-style callback with the first argment as `Error` and second argument as an array of `SgNode` objects that match the rule.
+The callback function is a standard node-style callback with the first argument as `Error` and second argument as an array of `SgNode` objects that match the rule.

 The return value of `findInFiles` is a `Promise` object.
 The promise resolves to the number of files that have nodes that match the rule.